THE TEA.

 What we’re all about and what we do.

 Tauraro Fest started six years ago as an intentionally outspoken series of multi-media presentations from the Black and First Nations 2sLGBTQIA+ experience that has co-produced plays, gallery exhibitions featuring Black Indigenous and Greater Indigenous work, drag, and time based art all documented through film.
+Today we are a resource hub for QTBIPOC, that builds community through open source creative media , contributions to trans and queer history, Tribal reclamation and cultural heritage.

 We prioritize Art, Media and Data as Spectacle: To interrupt the posit that we don’t exist and re-center the definitions of gender expansiveness on Indigenous history and leadership.